project-gemmi/benchmarking-fft/README.md

 **real-to-complex** (`3d-r.cpp`)

+PocketFFT compiled with AVX support is as fast as FFTW3.

                  128x128x320   256x256x256
+    MKL              17 ms         61 ms
     fftw3 est.       28 ms        219 ms
     fftw3 meas.
 27 ms         98 ms
     pocketfft        38 ms        126 ms
+    pocketfft AVX    30 ms         97 ms
     fftw3 est. NS    88 ms        285 ms
     fftw3 meas.
 NS   62 ms        206 ms
     kissfft         112 ms        436 ms

 **matrix transpose** (`transpose.cpp`)

-NxN 2D FFT can be composed of 2N 1D FFTs of length N and one transposition.
-NxNxN 3D FFT is made of 3N^2 1D FFTs and two transpositions.
-So I was wondering how long it takes to transpose a 3D matrix.
-I check here matrix of `complex<float>`.
+Out of curiosity, I've also checked how long it takes to transpose a 3D matrix of type `complex<float>`.
+Only the last transpose is in-place (and it is also tiled).

                 256x256x256
     assign          22 ms